NateThom/DoppelVer/README.md

 The DoppelVer dataset includes the following features and attributes:

 - Doppelganger pairs: annotation of which identities are doppelgangers to one another.
-- Gender: the identity's gender assigned at birth.
-- Country of Origin: The country in which the individual was born in.
 - Verification Pairs: protocols for evaluating face verification, including paths to two images and a label denoting if the images depict the same of different identities.

 ## Dataset Structure